seriallink/seriallink/README.md

 ### :technologist: About me

-- :computer: I currently work in the `Big Data` area at `Santander Digital Services`, where I spend most of my time working with `Azure and Databricks`.
+- :computer: I currently work in the `Big Data` area at `Santander Digital Services`.
+- where I spend most of my time working with `Azure and Databricks`.
+- :microscope: In addition to being passionate about `Go`, I also love coding in `Rust`.
-- :v: I'm looking to collaborate on `Open-Source Projects` and contribute to the developer community.
+- :microscope: I'm looking to collaborate on `Open-Source Projects` and contribute to the developer community.
-- :microscope: In addition to being passionate about Go, I also love coding in Rust..

-### :hobby: My hobbies
+### :hearts: My hobbies

 - :beers: I'm a beer enthusiast and I love to try new beers.
+Check out my [Untappd](https://untappd.com/user/seriallink) profile.
 - :video_game: I'm a gamer and I love to play video games.
-- :heavy_metal: I'm a heavy metal fan and I love to listen to heavy metal music.
+- :music_note: I'm a heavy metal fan and I love to listen to heavy metal music.
-- :anime: I'm an anime fan and I love to watch anime.
+- :anime: I'm an anime fan and Evangelion is my favorite one.
+Check out my [MyAnimeList](https://myanimelist.net/profile/seriallink) profile.
+- :dog: I'm a proud owner of three Cane Corso dogs.
+(Odin, Poison and Bella)
-- :dog: I'm a dog lover and I love to play with dogs.
+- :sports: I'm a Boston Bruins and Patriots fan and I love to watch hockey and football games.

 <!--
 **seriallink/seriallink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.